mitra42/webForth/docs/strings.md

 ## Words

 #### Support words
-(please note, some markdown displays erroenously show a \ before the $)
+(please note, some markdown displays erroneously show a \ before the $)
 * `$,"` - Compile a string, as a count and bytes and padding, into the code dictionary.
 * `do$` - Return the address of a compiled string, skipping execution over it (this is a part of all prefixes)